gitter-badger/artisanci/README.rst

 Contributing
 ------------

-We happily welcome contributions, please see `our guide for Contributors <http://artisan.readthedocs.io/en/latest/contributing.html>`_ for the best places to start and help.
+We welcome community contributions, please see `our guide for Contributors <http://artisan.readthedocs.io/en/latest/contributing.html>`_ for the best places to start and help.

 License
 -------

-artisan is made available under the MIT License.
+Artisan is made available under the MIT License.
 For more details, see `LICENSE.txt <https://github.com/SethMichaelLarson/artisan/blob/master/LICENSE.txt>`_.